blind-contours/IsoXshift/README.md

 ```

 Of note: these results will be more consistent with higher folds but
-here we use 5 so readme builds more quickly for users.
+here we use 6 so readme builds more quickly for users.

-Let’s first look at K fold results:
+## K-fold Specific Results

 ``` r
 k_fold_results <- do.call(rbind, k_fold_results)